Discussion threads (usually just called threads) are where your group can discuss a topic, exchange information and make decisions together.

 Starting a thread

-You can start a thread by clicking New thread from the sidebar.
+You can start a thread by clicking New thread on the sidebar.

 You can also start a thread from your group page.